The Erd\H{o}s discrepancy problem over the squarefree and cubefree integers: Introduction.

-\textbf{Acknowledgements.} This project started at the 1st Joint Meeting Brazil-France in Mathematics realized at IMPA, Brazil, precisely in mathematical conversations done by the author with Oleksiy Klurman after our talks (coincidentally both were about the Erd\H{o}s discrepancy problem).
-I am very grateful to Oleksiy Klurman for dozens of fruitful email exchanges on this subject and for kindly explaining his (\& Sacha Mangerel) solution of Chudakov's conjecture.
-My Phd advisor, Vladas Sidoravicius, and me were interested in the discrepancy problem since 2013.
+This paper is dedicated to the memory of my Phd advisor, Vladas Sidoravicius.
 I would like to thank Vladas for his great intuition, ideas and enthusiasm that played a fundamental role in my academic trajectory.